The MedRoom - Tampa Bay Beta

 Intake is manually reviewed.
 The MedRoom does not collect patient names, diagnoses, medical records, insurance information, appointment details, or protected health information through these forms.

-Healthcare space should not sit unused.
+Clinical space should not sit unused.